preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 Calculate based on another property on the page
 ------------------------------------------------
 Automatic archiving can be a calculated value.
-Note that the property that is used as abse for the calculation, must be one of the other properties for the page.
+Note that the property that is used as base for the calculation, must be one of the other properties for the page.

 In this example, the page should be automatically archived one month after the article date: